-The Internal Audit plan is developed using a risk-based methodology, including input of senior management and the Global Atlantic Audit Committee.
-At least annually, the Chief Audit Executive submits to senior management and the Global Atlantic Audit Committee an Internal Audit plan for review and approval.
-The Internal Audit plan consists of a schedule of planned audits (which includes GA Re functions and business processes) as well as budget and resource requirements for the next calendar year.
+At least annually, Internal Audit develops a risk-based internal audit plan that considers the input of the KKR Audit Committee and senior management.
+The KKR Chief Audit Executive discusses the plan with the KKR Audit Committee and senior management and submits the plan to the KKR Audit Committee for review and approval.
+The Internal Audit plan consists of a schedule of planned audits (which includes Global Atlantic Re functions and business processes).